12 Things I Wish I Knew Before Starting My Blog

 If you need niche ideas and how to drill down into individual blog categories and article ideas, I recommend you check out this category page on G2.com.

 G2 is a review site and makes money recommending business software.
 When looking at their categories, you can see that there are an endless amount of niche topics to cover.

 I also recommend you check out the following lucrative affiliate sites and how they structure their content:

 - Travel: Nomadic Matt

 - Food: WineFolly

 - Technology: Tom’s Guide

-A successful blog organized their content into high-value search engine optimization (SEO) topic clusters with high-level topics and sub-topics.
+A successful blog organized its content into high-value search engine optimization (SEO) topic clusters with high-level topics and sub-topics.
 There is also typically a mix of list posts and how-to guides.

 Let’s take NerdWallet for example.

 They have a high-level list post targeting the keyword “best credit cards.”
 Within that pillar post, they link to their other related posts covering credit card sub-topics like travel, cash back, rewards, balance transfer, etc.